In this article

 Restorative dentistry is a branch of dentistry that focuses on replacing damaged or missing teeth.
 This is done to improve overall dental health and restore chewing function.

-There are a variety of dental restoration treatments available.
+Restorative dentistry incorporates treatments from other dental fields.
 Each treatment type uses common restoration materials differently.

 There are several factors a dentist will consider before determining someone's candidacy for a dental crown.
 These factors include but are not limited to: